Laura Farrington,DO

 About Me

-Her role as a medical oncologist allows her to form positive relationships with her patients.
+Her role as a medical oncologist allows her to develop positive relationships with her patients, listening to their needs and treating them with a whole-patient approach to improve the length and quality of their lives.

-Board certified in medical oncology, Dr. Farrington is a member of numerous professional organizations, including American Society of Clinical Oncology and Connective Tissue Oncology Society.
+Board certified in medical oncology, Dr. Farrington is a member of numerous professional organizations, including the American Society of Clinical Oncology and the Connective Tissue Oncology Society.

 Patient ratings